matipan/matipan.github.io/content/posts/exploring-dagger-building-a-ci-cd-pipeline-for-iac.md

 }
 ```

-Since we are writing Go, any variable or function that starts with an Uppercase letter will be part of the interface of this module and developers will see it when calling `dagger functions` for this module.
-A few things worth pointing out of what we build here:
+Since we are writing Go, any variable or function that starts with an Uppercase letter will be part of the interface of this module and developers will see it when calling `dagger functions`.
+A few things worth pointing out of this code:
 * There are 2 public functions (`WithAwsCredentials` and `WithPulumiToken`) that set the credentials for what we want to do and need to be called before our operation.
-See how they do not return any parameters meaning they do not execute anything specific and require a sub command to function.
+See how they return a reference to the module itself, in Dagger-lang this means that in order for something to happen they require a subcommand (like `up`).
 If you want support for your cloud provider you are welcome to make a [PR](https://github.com/matipan/daggerverse) 🚀.
 * The `Up` function returns a string and an error, indicating the output of the pulumi command and an error if there was any.
 * The `authenticatedContainer` function is where the magic happens.
 This function is private and is used to create a container that has the required credentials and dependencies.
 * Users of the module can point to a specific version of pulumi using `FromVersion` and if they don't we default to `latest`.